-- A change tracking channel stores the data that was generated in the last 24 hours and deletes expired data.
+- A change tracking instance stores the data that was generated in the last 24 hours and deletes expired data.

-- When the change tracking task is running, do not scale out or scale in the capacity of the DRDS instance, migrate frequently-accessed tables, change shards, or perform data definition language (DDL) operations.
+- When the change tracking task is running, do not scale out or scale in the capacity of the DRDS instance, migrate frequently-accessed tables, change shard keys, or perform DDL operations on source objects.
 Otherwise, the change tracking task fails.

 - Create a change tracking instance.
 For more information, see Purchase a DTS instance.